CVE-2026-26068: CWE-77: Improper Neutralization of Special Elements used in a Command ('Command Injection') in jm33-m0 emp3r0r

 Technical Analysis

-The vulnerability identified as CVE-2026-26068 affects the emp3r0r command and control (C2) framework designed for Linux environments.
-Emp3r0r is a stealth-focused tool used by Linux users to manage compromised hosts.
-Prior to version 3.21.1, emp3r0r accepts untrusted metadata from agents during their check-in process, specifically the Transport and Hostname fields.
-These metadata values are then interpolated directly into tmux shell command strings executed via /bin/sh -c on the operator host.
-Because the input is not properly sanitized or neutralized, an attacker controlling an agent can inject arbitrary shell commands.
-This results in command injection, allowing remote code execution (RCE) on the operator host.
-The operator host is the system running the emp3r0r C2 server, which is typically a Linux machine operated by the attacker or red team.
-The vulnerability requires no authentication and only limited privileges (PR:L), but user interaction is needed (UI:A) to trigger the vulnerable command execution path.
-The CVSS 4.0 vector indicates network attack vector (AV:N), low attack complexity (AC:L), no privileges required (PR:L), user interaction required (UI:A), and high impact on confidentiality, integrity, and availability (all high).
-This vulnerability is classified under CWE-77 (Improper Neutralization of Special Elements used in a Command) and CWE-78 (OS Command Injection).
-Although no known exploits have been reported in the wild, the critical severity and ease of exploitation make it a significant risk for organizations using emp3r0r.
-The vulnerability was published on February 12, 2026, and fixed in version 3.21.1 of emp3r0r.
-No patch links are provided in the source data, but upgrading to the fixed version is the primary remediation.
-The flaw highlights the risks of accepting untrusted input in command execution contexts without proper sanitization, especially in security tools that manage remote hosts.
+The vulnerability identified as CVE-2026-26068 affects the emp3r0r command and control (C2) framework designed primarily for Linux environments.
+Emp3r0r is a stealth-focused C2 tool used by Linux users to manage agents.
+Prior to version 3.21.1, the software accepts untrusted metadata from agents during their check-in process, specifically the Transport and Hostname fields.
+These fields are then directly interpolated into tmux shell command strings executed via /bin/sh -c without proper sanitization or neutralization of special characters.
+This improper neutralization of special elements (CWE-77 and CWE-78) leads to command injection vulnerabilities, allowing an attacker controlling or spoofing agent metadata to execute arbitrary shell commands on the operator host.
+The vulnerability does not require authentication and can be triggered remotely, increasing its risk profile.
+The CVSS 4.0 vector indicates network attack vector (AV:N), low attack complexity (AC:L), no privileges required (PR:L), and user interaction required (UI:A), with high impact on confidentiality, integrity, and availability, and scope change (S:High).
+The vulnerability was published on February 12, 2026, and fixed in emp3r0r version 3.21.1.
+No public exploits have been reported yet, but the critical nature of the flaw and the widespread use of Linux in security operations make it a significant threat.

 Potential Impact